jwdeveloper/SpigotTester/README.md

 }
 ```

-To perform tests put SpigotTester and your plugin to `server/plugins` folder.
+To perform tests, put the SpigotTester plugin and your plugin in the `server/plugins` folder.
-Run server, when server will be loaded SpigotTester perform all tests and generate report `server/plugins/SpigotTester/report.json`
+Then, run the server.
+Once the server has finished starting up, SpigotTester will perform all tests and generate a report in the location `server/plugins/SpigotTester/report.json`.
-After that server will be automatically shut down.

 For more flexibility you can modify some behaviors of SpigotTester in config `server/plugins/SpigotTester/config.yml`